-If you were involved in a vehicle accident in Texas, it is a good idea to request a copy of the Texas Peace Officer’s Crash Report, or CR-3.
+If you were involved in a vehicle accident in Texas, requesting a copy of the Texas Peace Officer’s Crash Report, or CR-3, is a good idea.
 This report includes important information that can help you decide whether and how to pursue a personal injury case against another party involved in the accident.
-If you decide to pursue a case, this report acts as crucial evidence to demonstrate who is at fault for the accident.
+If you decide to pursue a case, this report is crucial evidence to demonstrate who is at fault for the accident.

 Requesting a copy of the Texas Peace Officer’s Crash Report is relatively easy for those people or entities directly involved in the accident or having a proper interest in the accident.
 Even so, a car accident attorney can help you request a copy or do so on your behalf.

 After an accident, you may be dealing with the physical, financial, and emotional pain and stress of the accident.
-Therefore, it can be extremely helpful to have an attorney handle this for you during a difficult time.
+Therefore, having an attorney handle this for you during a difficult time can be extremely helpful.
 If you would like help with this difficult process, contact an experienced Dallas car accident attorney from The Benton Law Firm for a free initial consultation about your case.

 What Is a Texas Peace Officer’s Crash Report?

-According to Texas law, law enforcement must submit a written report called the Texas Peace Officer’s Crash Report to the Texas Department of Transportation (TxDOT) for any accident that occurs on a public roadway in which an individual was injured or killed, or property loss exceeded $1,000.
-This report must be submitted by the tenth day after the date of the accident, and TxDOT must retain these reports for ten years plus the current year.
+According to Texas law, law enforcement must submit a written report called the Texas Peace Officer’s Crash Report to the Texas Department of Transportation (TxDOT) for any accident on a public roadway in which an individual was injured or killed or property loss exceeded $1,000.
+This report must be submitted by the tenth day after the accident date, and TxDOT must retain these reports for ten years plus the current year.